Helenology/Paper_Crowdsourcing/README.md

 # Crowdsourcing

-Relevant codes for the working paper *"MAC: Model-based Annotation with Confidence"*.
+Relevant codes for the working paper